jina-ai/faq/faq_main.md

 # :gift: Swag
  - ### How do I get swag?
-   Please check out this blog: https://jina.ai/blog/swag/.
+   Please [check out this blog](https://jina.ai/blog/swag/).
 After you have done the necessary steps, we will reach out for delivery addresses.
 Remember to make your certificates public (via social media) and tag Jina!.
  - ### How do I organize a workshop with Jina?
    Currently, most of the external community engagement with Jina is handled by Jyoti Bisht.
 Please send an email to jyoti.bisht@jina.ai or reach out on [Linkedin](https://www.linkedin.com/in/jyoti-bisht-9299181b1/) or [Twitter](https://twitter.com/joeyousss).
  - ### How do I write a blog post for Jina?